 - A copy of the Care / Pathway Plan must also be given to the Governor, Director or Registered Manager of the Youth Detention Accommodation;

 - The provisions as to Health Assessments (see Health Care Assessments and Health Action Plans Procedure) do not apply.

 6.2.2 Where the child was not Looked After immediately before being remanded:

 A Detention Placement Plan must be prepared instead of a Care Plan / Placement Plan, within 10 working days of the remand.
 This will require an assessment of 'sufficient quality' to ensure identification of the child's needs and how the YDA Establishment will respond to them on a day-day basis.

-The provisions as to Health Assessments (see Health Care Assessments and Plans Procedure) do not apply, but the responsible authority must take all reasonable steps to ensure that the child is provided with appropriate health care services, in accordance with the Detention Placement Plan including medical and dental care and treatment, and advice and guidance on health, personal care and health promotion issues.
+The provisions as to Health Assessments (see Health Care Assessments and Health Action Plans Procedure) do not apply, but the responsible authority must take all reasonable steps to ensure that the child is provided with appropriate health care services, in accordance with the Detention Placement Plan including medical and dental care and treatment, and advice and guidance on health, personal care and health promotion issues.

 In relation to Looked After Reviews Procedure, the responsible authority does not have to consider whether they should seek any change in the child's legal status, whether there is a plan for permanence for the child, or whether the placement continues to be the most appropriate available and whether any change to the placement agreement is likely to become necessary before the next review (see also Children Looked After in Contact with Youth Justice Services Procedure).

 The provisions as to avoidance of disruption in education, placements out of area and termination of placements do not apply.